ValidMo/Swifty-Cards/README.md

 # Overview
 This repository contains a simple iOS app built using Swift, SwiftUI, and CoreData.

-The main purpose of this project is to demonstrate my knowledge about Swift programming language and the use of SwiftUI and CoreData frameworks to create a basic card management application.
+The main purpose of this project is to demonstrate my knowledge about Swift programming language, SwiftUI and CoreData frameworks to create a basic card management application.
 Throughout this project, gained valuable insights into dataflow, attributes in SwiftUI, data persistence, custom function creation, and data modeling.